dariosm/honeycomb_compass/readme.md

 ````

 # REST API
-Since the bio-interface device is meant to be used by different researchers to conduct experiments, you are asked to design and implement a robut REST API that allows to operate remotely, re-using the system from the previous.
+Since the bio-interface device is meant to be used by different researchers to conduct experiments, you are asked to design and implement a robust REST API that allows to operate remotely, re-using the system defined above.

 # Web UI
 Create a simple Web UI to visualize:
-- honeycomb grid: the user enters the shape of the honecomb so it can be initialized and rendered
+- honeycomb grid: the user enters the shape of the honeycomb so it can be initialized and rendered
 - bee tour: the user specifies where the bee starts, where is heading to, and visualize it the honecomb
-- final position: the user enters instructions for a specific bee, and visualise the final position
+- final position: the user enters instructions for a specific bee, and visualize the final position